 Jump into fall with just one bite of these super moist Cinnamon Apple Muffins.
 Topped with cinnamon sugared apples these muffins are quick and easy to make, and so delicious you will be making them over and over again.
 Have leftovers?
 These muffins stay moist for multiple days and freeze super well - so go ahead and make a double batch while you're at it.

-Start by preheating your oven for 200C/400F and placing muffin liners in a muffin tin or on a sheet pan.
+Preheat the oven to 400°F (200°C) and place muffin liners in a muffin tin or on a baking sheet.

-Melt the butter and then immediately pou rit into a large mixing bowl and follow with the sugar.
-Mix until well combined and then mix in the eggs.
+Melt the butter and then immediately pour it into a large mixing bowl tgether with the sugar.
+Mix until well combined, then mix in the eggs.